How Pros Use Wallets for Context

 What wallets are actually useful for

-This helps refine decision making, not replace it.
+This refines decision making.
+It doesn't replace it.

 Timing matters more than the wallet itself